adriantzkok/personal-blog/README.md

 # Easy Personal Blog 😊

 This is a personal blog project that I've been working on.
-It serves as an easy-to-use setup that anyone can refer to when looking to start a blog.
+It's a personal project that I created to replace my previous notion blog and website.
+I also plan to make it more boilerplate like so that anyone can use it as an easy setup to start blogging!

 ---